Resource guide / OpenStreetMap generator

 Output

 OpenStreetMap provides structured information about the real world.
-A generator can read roads, paths, building footprints, water bodies, parks, land-use areas, and place names, then map those features into Minecraft blocks.
+A Minecraft map generator can read roads, paths, building footprints, water bodies, parks, land-use areas, and place names, then map those features into blocks.

 OSM does not solve everything by itself.
 A playable world still needs terrain data, block palettes, generation rules, output packaging, and clear communication about missing or simplified source data.